MRU-CSIS-1501-201901-001/labs/lab.04.md

 The second one, we'll do together.

 I'll have you work in teams and hit the whiteboard for the final one.

+You can use REPL.IT to check your work ... for this and any other tracing practice you come across!